Eurydia/project-structogram-builder-online-docs/docs/technical-documentation/interpreter/01-lexer.md

 In JavaScript, the [assignment](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Assignment) operation has a return value which is the right-hand side of the equal sign.

-So I can access the `kind` property of the returned token.
+It can access the `kind` property of the returned token.

 ```ts
 (token = lexerSafeGetNextTokenThenAdvance(l))